A Precise Photometric Ratio via Laser Excitation of the Sodium Layer II: Two-photon Excitation Using Lasers Detuned from 589.16 nm and 819.71 nm Resonances: Estimated Impact on Measurements of Dark Energy from Type Ia Supernovae

-We additionally use a nearly identical procedure to that described in Section~9 of the first article in this pair of articles, in order to generate the simulated dataset catalog of SNeIa which represents the expected VRO observations with the photometric calibration that would result from the LPRS described in this present article.
-The sole differences in the catalog generation here are from the larger expected improvements in the SNeIa apparent magnitude uncertainties that would result from the two-laser LPRS that is described in this article: \begin{itemize} \item When generating the simulated SNeIa catalog that represents expected VRO observations \underline{\textbf{with}} LPRS-based photometric calibration, the generated systematic uncertainties on the SNeIa magnitudes are reduced by a factor of 4.01 from those in the joint light-curve analysis (JLA) that is described in~\citet{Betoule14}, corresponding to the expected improvement in SNeIa magnitude measurement from photometric calibration from this LPRS; \item Also when generating the simulated SNeIa catalog that represents expected VRO observations \underline{\textbf{with}} photometric calibration from this LPRS, the generated systematic covariances between the SNeIa magnitude and light-curve stretch values, as well as between the SNeIa magnitude and color parameter values, are similarly reduced by a factor of 2.00 from those in the JLA, corresponding to the expected improvement in SNeIa magnitude measurement from this LPRS-based photometric calibration. \end{itemize} An identical catalog to that used in the analysis described in Section~9 of the first article in this pair of articles is used to represent expected VRO observations \underline{\textbf{without}} LPRS-based photometric calibration.
+We additionally use a nearly identical procedure to that described in Section~\href{https://arxiv.org/pdf/2001.10958.pdf#sec9}{9} of \citetalias{Alb20a}, in order to generate the simulated dataset catalog of SNeIa which represents the expected LSST observations with the photometric calibration that would result from the LPRS described in this present paper.
+The sole differences in the catalog generation here are from the larger expected improvements in the SNeIa apparent magnitude uncertainties that would result from the two-laser LPRS that is described in this paper: \begin{itemize}[label = \textbullet, leftmargin = 4mm, labelsep = *, itemsep = 1mm, topsep = 1mm] \item When generating the simulated SNeIa catalog that represents expected LSST observations \underline{\textbf{with}} LPRS-based photometric calibration, the generated systematic uncertainties on the SNeIa magnitudes are reduced by a factor of 4.01 from those in the joint light-curve analysis (JLA) that is described in~\citet{Betoule14}, corresponding to the expected improvement in SNeIa magnitude measurement from photometric calibration from this LPRS; \item Also when generating the simulated SNeIa catalog that represents expected LSST observations \underline{\textbf{with}} photometric calibration from this LPRS, the generated systematic covariances between the SNeIa magnitude and light-curve stretch values, as well as between the SNeIa magnitude and colour parameter values, are similarly reduced by a factor of 2.00 from those in the JLA, corresponding to the expected improvement in SNeIa magnitude measurement from this LPRS-based photometric calibration. \end{itemize} An identical catalog to that used in the analysis described in Section~\href{https://arxiv.org/pdf/2001.10958.pdf#sec9}{9} of \citetalias{Alb20a} is used to represent expected LSST observations \underline{\textbf{without}} LPRS-based photometric calibration.
 And, an identical fitting strategy to the one that is described in that Section is used here for the fits to both simulated SNeIa catalogs.